rafael-fuente/diffractsim/Simulations with lenses.md

 Implementation of the angular spectrum method in Python to simulate diffraction patterns with arbitrary apertures.
 These examples correspond to the simulations with lenses, whose explanation can be found in [this video](https://www.youtube.com/watch?v=G4J4PV6tqH0).
+A further discussion and its mathematical background can be found in this [article](https://rafael-fuente.github.io/simulating-light-diffraction-with-lenses-visualizing-fourier-optics.html).

 ## Installation